Where to stay in Hoi An with video and comparative table

 Yes, true, you do not need to wait for the Lantern Festival (every month at full moon).
-Most of the nights is on.
+Every night the festival is on.

-And if you wonder if it’s only for tourists, probably you may guess already the answer, yes.
+And if you wonder if the Lantern Festival is only for tourists, probably you may guess already the answer, yes.

 We always talk about not polluting the water and probably this festival, although being truly beautiful, is not the best idea, especially considering the sea is just 4km away.
 Guess where the lantern will go.

 Most of the nightlife is on this island too.
-Not like there is an incredible nightlife, however, you will be very likely to find a place to have a drink till late.
+There is not an incredible nightlife, however, you will be very likely to find a place to have a drink till late.

 On the south side of the island, you can also find a few resorts with a pool, which come very handy in the hottest part of the day, just after lunch.